My new cookbook Big Vegan Flavor is now available!

 Ingredient notes

-Mushrooms.
 They’re the star here!
 I like using a mix of cremini (which are inexpensive) and shiitake, which are bold and meaty-flavored, but you can opt for just cremini.
-If using shiitake, remove the tough stems first.
+If using shiitake, remove any tough stems first.

-Soy sauce and miso.
-A double hit of fermented soy products make for an umami-rich and maximally flavor vegan gravy.
+A double hit of fermented soy products make for an umami-rich and maximally flavorful vegan gravy.

-Substitute: If you have a soy allergy, use (1) double the nutritional yeast and (2) a concentrated vegetable broth, like this vegan “chicken-flavored” broth seasoning or Better than Bouillion no-chicken base (affiliate links).
+Substitute: If you have a soy allergy and need to omit both: (1) double the nutritional yeast and (2) use a concentrated vegetable broth, like this vegan “chicken-flavored” broth seasoning or Better than Bouillon no-chicken base

 I don’t recommend coconut aminos in lieu of soy sauce, as it has a slightly sweet taste.

-Vegan butter.
-I like using it for that rich buttery flavor, but feel free to use extra virgin olive oil
+I like using it for that rich buttery flavor, but feel free to use extra virgin olive oil.

-Fresh herbs.
-Fresh thyme and rosemary add a lovely woodsy depth of flavor here.
+Fresh thyme and rosemary add a lovely woodsy depth of flavor here, but sage is also lovely instead of rosemary.

 Tip: Near the holidays, many grocery stores sell packages of “poultry herbs,” which combine rosemary and thyme with sage or marjoram, so you don’t have to buy all the herbs separately.

-Red wine.
-Red wine plays multifaceted roles in this vegan gravy.
+Red wine is a triple threat in this vegan gravy.

 Substitute: Don’t drink alcohol?
 Check out the FAQ section.

-Nutritional yeast.
-A natural source of glutamate (e.g., umami), nooch adds to the overall savoriness of this gravy.
+A naturally occurring source of glutamate (i.e. umami), nooch adds to the overall savoriness of this gravy.

 Step-by-step instructions

-Heat half of the butter or oil in a large skillet over medium heat.
-Cook the shallots for 3 minutes until golden.
-Add the rest of the butter, followed by the mushrooms.
-Cook for 8-10 minutes until nicely browned and the water has been released.
+Heat half of the butter or oil in a large frying pan over medium heat.
+Cook the shallots or onions until translucent and golden.

-Add the garlic, thyme, and rosemary and cook 1-2 minutes, until fragrant.
+Add the garlic, thyme, and rosemary, plus salt/pepper.

-If a thicker texture is desired, scoop out 1 cup of gravy and blend in a blender, then return to pan and stir to combine.
+If a thicker texture is desired, scoop out 1 cup of gravy and blend in a blender, then return it to the pan and stir to combine.

 Tips for making this recipe